elkins/stallion/README.md

 🚀 **A fully modernized Stallion Python Package Manager that works with Python 3.8+**

-> This is a maintained fork of the original Stallion project, which was abandoned in 2014.
+> This is a fork of the original Stallion project.
 All the original functionality works with current Python versions and modern packaging standards.

 ## ✨ What's New
 - ✅ **Python 3.8-3.13+ compatible** - No more deprecation warnings!